Tranquility2/Python-Demo/docs/index.md

 * `make cleanup` - Clenup for any temp files in the project.
 * `make check` - Run all checks and formatters.
 * `make docs-serve` - Serve the docs using mkdocs.
-* `make rudocs-buildn` - Build the docs using mkdocs.
+* `make docs-build` - Build the docs using mkdocs.

 ## Table Of Contents